TheSonOfThomp/AdamThompson/Portfolio/knowroaming.md

 With account feedback seeming to bleed into design of the home screen, I shifted my efforts there.

-### Home Screen
+### Home Screen and App Architecture

 The home screen is the first page a user sees after registering, and every subsequent time they open the app.
 As such it needs to clearly show all the information a user might need.
-From the support team's insight into user needs, and the consequences if an item is not seen, we were able to rank design elements and user actions into a hierarchy.
+From the support team's insight into user needs, and the potential for error if an item is not seen, we were able to rank design elements and user actions into a hierarchy.

 1. Current Network/SIM card
 2. Summary of Status